Using Mobile Devices to Simplify the Travel Expense Process

 One of the important steps taken was to change the need for receipts in the first place.
 For example, in the US market, with the exception of lodging, no receipts are legally required for expenses under USD $75.
 In non-US markets, the company worked to get approval to eliminate paper receipt requirements.

-Most notably, in all markets they re-examined existing thresholds for where receipts were required.
+Most notably, in all markets, they re-examined existing thresholds for where receipts were required.
 This evaluation included examining the change in threshold that would be needed to reduce the number of submitted receipts for defined intervals (for example, by 10%, 25%, or 50%) in a specific geographic market or region.
 Based on this review, they changed the thresholds, to the benefit of reducing time for travelers and approvers without significantly increasing risk.
-The other likely benefit was to reduce resistance from travelers to capture receipts via a mobile device, since fewer line items required receipts, which reduced the traveler’s overall effort to complete their expense report.
-Fewer receipts also streamlined the approval process by making manager review easier and simplified the final processing of the expense report.
+The other likely benefit was to reduce resistance from travelers to capture receipts via a mobile device since fewer line items required receipts, which reduced the traveler’s overall effort to complete their expense report.
+Fewer receipts also streamlined the approval process by making manager review easier and simplifying the final processing of the expense report.

 To support the PeercastTM, an iPollingTM question looked at the current capabilities employees have to use mobile devices as a part of the T&E process.
-At 34% of the companies the capabilities are significant, including travel booking, receipt scanning, preparing the expense report and approving the expense report.
+At 34% of the companies, the capabilities are significant, including travel booking, receipt scanning, preparing the expense report, and approving the expense report.
 At an additional 14% of companies, the same list applies with the exception that the employee doesn’t book travel.
-Interestingly, at 17% of companies mobile devices are used for manager approval only, and at 21% of companies no mobile device capabilities are currently used in the T&E process.
+Interestingly, at 17% of companies, mobile devices are used for manager approval only, and at 21% of companies, no mobile device capabilities are currently used in the T&E process.
 Here are the details: